dialtr/soundcraft-spirit-studio/README.md

 electrolytics, and all jacks) and everything worked perfectly, every time.
 I didn't lift a single pad, and parts practically fell out on their own.

-TL;DR - Buy a Hakko FR-301, at a minimum.
+**TL;DR - Buy a Hakko FR-301, at a minimum.**

-Once all the parts were removed, I dropped the switches and jacks into an ultrasonic cleaner with 99% isopropyl alcohol, purchased line.
+Once all the parts were removed, I dropped the switches and jacks into an ultrasonic cleaner with 99% isopropyl alcohol, purchased online.
 The ultrasonic cleaner does wonders with the parts, and they appeared new after cleaning.
 Using a high-grade alcohol is recommended for cleaning electronics / PCBs, but make sure it's compatible with plastics you're cleaning first.